Naoghuman/lib-i18n/README.md

 With the builder [I18NResourceBundleBuilder] the developer can configure the [ResourceBundle] which contains the `key - value` terms which will then be bind to a [Locale].
-That means switching the `actual` Locale update all binded textes with the specific value from the corresponding language `.properties` file.
+That means switching the `actual` Locale update all binded textes with the specific values from the corresponding language `.properties` file.

 #### Specification: _Usage of I18NResourceBundleBuilder_
 ```java